Sreehari425/presenceforge/README.md

 fn main() -> Result<(), Box<dyn std::error::Error>> {
     let mut client = DiscordIpcClient::new("your_client_id")?;
     client.connect()?;
+    // Optional sanity check if your setup is more complex debug_assert!(client.is_connected(), "Discord handshake failed");

     let activity = ActivityBuilder::new()
         .state("Playing a game")